bkandh30/AWS-Cloud-Resume-Challenge/README.md

     - Inside the `.github/workflows/` directory, create a YAML file named `deploy-frontend.yml` (or a similar descriptive name).
     - Populate this file with the workflow definition.
 This definition will specify the triggers (e.g., push to `main` branch) and the jobs/steps to execute (checkout code, configure AWS credentials, sync files to S3, invalidate CloudFront).
-      _Refer to the `deploy-frontend.yml` example provided in the CI/CD setup guide for the content of this file._

 3.  **Configure GitHub Secrets:**